fluff4me/fluff4.me/CONTRIBUTING.md

 URL_REWRITE=(not starts_with(http.request.uri.path, "/image/") and not starts_with(http.request.uri.path, "/font/") and not starts_with(http.request.uri.path, "/style/") and not starts_with(http.request.uri.path, "/lang/") and not starts_with(http.request.uri.path, "/beta/") and not starts_with(http.request.uri.path, "/js/") and http.request.uri.path ne "/env.json" and http.request.uri.path ne "/CNAME" and http.request.uri.path ne "/index.css" and http.request.uri.path ne "/index.js" and http.request.uri.path ne "/manifest.webmanifest" and http.request.uri.path ne "/oembed.json")
 ```
 3. Run `npm ci` to grab initial copies of dependencies, which allows our custom tasks to work.
-4. Run `npm run ci:dev` to *fully* install dependencies and set up the project.
+4. Run `npx task install` to *fully* install dependencies and set up the project.
 You'll need to run this again whenever dependencies are updated (which is pretty common, I update chirilang a lot.)
 5. Have eslint enabled in your editor.
 If you're using VSCode, you can use the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 6. Run `npm run watch` to start the development server in watch mode.
 You can also separately, manually run `npm run build` and `npm run serve` if you like.
 This won't be watched for file changes.